ianj-lewis/django-memberpress-client/README.md

 ## Developers

-Use these class objects rather than working directly with the memberpress json dicts returned by the api.
-These class objects include structural and type-checking validations, plus they handle dict value data type conversations for you.

 ### quick start

 Keep in mind that this code package is intended to install as an add-on to your existing Django project.
 Therefore,